 Is more recognition and rewards something university staff desire, generally speaking?

 It is certainly a subject that is on many people's minds, especially young academics who still have a significant part of their careers ahead of them.
-But it's also an issue for academics who can look back on a long career and would like to see certain things change for the next generation of academics.
+But it's also an issue for academics who can look back on a long career and would like to see certain things change.
 You can read what young academics have to say about this subject in the Amsterdam Young Academy's AYA magazine (in Dutch).

 What are the phases of the Recognition and Rewards project?